smourier/TimeZoneChanger/README.md

 # TimeZoneChanger
 A .NET apphost that runs in a custom time zone.
-Useful for testing different time zones w/o rebooting.
+Useful for testing different time zones w/o rebooting and w/o changing any code in the targeted application.

 For example, it can be used to test an ASP.NET server app (like a Kestrel one) is correctly developped/configured to run in any time zone in the world.